sagemath/trac_to_gh/Issue 3336.md

 # Issue 3336: DyckWords(n) should use an iterator

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3336

 Original creator: ddrake